aurbit/strategy-game/docs/Avatars.md

-### Aurbit Avatars Contract
+## Aurbit Avatars Contract

-The AvatarAUR contract is an ERC 721 token contract that creates the use avatar.
-This avatar is used as a unique ID that enables gameplay.
+The AvatarAUR contract is an ERC 721 token contract that creates the AURA avatars.
+AURAs are used as a unique IDs that enable gameplay.
+You cannot buy tiles on a Planet without an AURA, which is used to hold the AUR tokens.

 The AavatarAUR contract inherits the Open Zeppelin ERC 721 contract code.